Vikas9246/Hand-Gesture-Recognition/README.md

 For now I have only mapped " " (space key) on the keyboard, more keys can be mapped using PyAutoGUI.For mac users if PyAutoGUI doesn't work they can use appscript instead.

-To know more the project and its application follow @saksham36/AutismRehab
+To know more the project and its application follow @saksham36/AutismRehab and @adityaa30